Tayum

+Etymology

 According to historical records, Tayum was named after the indigo plant, which the Ilocanos referred to as tayum-tayum.
 Indigo once flourished in Tayum, and it was a source of wealth for the Ilocanos.
 A big vat (pagtimbugan) was used in decaying the plant into a blue-black dye called "ngila" in Barangay Deet, about a half-kilometer away from the town proper.
 Cotton yams were dyed using the dye.

 However, at the turn of the century, a powder dye from the Anilino Factories of Germany became popular among Ilocano weavers, effectively killing the indigo industry.